SOUTH AFRICA WINDSURFING HOLIDAYS

 South Africa is on a similar time zone to the UK and Europe, and with direct 12 hour overnight flights from London (as well as other major European airports), this is a very easy destination to access.
 Apart from the amazing windsurfing conditions, world-class food and charming accommodations, South Africa is amazing value for money for UK travellers.

-Geographically, its extremes include the arid semi desert of the Karoo, the snowcapped peaks of the Drakensberg Range, the lush subtropical coast of KwaZulu-Natal and the fertile temperate valleys of Western Cape.
+There are few places around the world that offer such a complete windsurf holiday, at amazing prices.
+Outside of the stunning beaches and windsurf conditions South Africa offers a huge amount to see and experience.
+Highlights include the arid semi-desert of the Karoo, the snow-capped peaks of the Drakensberg Range, the lush sub-tropical coast of KwaZulu-Natal and the fertile temperate valleys of the Western Cape.

-South Africa has been favored by nature with one of the most temperate climates on the African continent, and can be visited comfortably any time.
+South Africa has been blessed by nature with one of the most temperate climates on the African continent, and can be visited comfortably any time of the year for general tourism.
 Winter (June to September) is cooler and drier, and ideal for hiking and outdoor pursuits.
 Because vegetation is less dense, and thirsty animals congregate around water sources, winter is also the best time for wildlife-watching.

 Summer (late November to March) brings the wind, and lots of it!
 The wind tends to fill in around mid to late morning and then again early afternoon.
 The wind during these months (on the Southern Cape) reliably blows at around 30-35 knots during the afternoons.